Didisimmons/Flybody-gym/TEST.md

 * Rates > Timetable > Instructors > Login > Join Us

 An alert message appears at the top of the navigation bar and can be dismissed.
-We can test this by changing the screen width in Chrome Dev Tools, the alert message shrinks.
-Starting with the desktop view, it can be observed to be responsive when the screen width is reduced.
-The alert message is included on all five pages so that the user is aware of the new Covid guidelines before attending an in-class session.
+It is included on all five pages so that the user is aware of the new Covid guidelines before attending an in-class session.
+We can test this by changing the screen width in Chrome Dev Tools, the alert message width shrinks.
+On a desktop view, it can be observed to be responsive when the screen width is reduced.

 The user can easily navigate to the next page from any of the sites by lingering over any of the required five webpages.
 The home page is represented by the FLYBODY logo.
-If the user clicked, they would be taken to the main page of the website.
+If clicked, user would be taken to the main page of the website.

-The user may quickly sign up to FLYBODY gym using the call to action button on the hero image on the main page, which is the home page.
-They can quickly examine the amenities, benefits, team members, customer reviews, and a newsletter subscription button.
-If the user does not interact with the other pages, this is all on one page.
+The user may quickly sign up to FLYBODY gym using the call to action button on the hero image on the home page.
+The user can quickly examine the amenities, benefits, team members, customer reviews and subscribe to FLYBODY newsletter in a case were the user does not interact with the other pages, this is all on one page to hasten the Sign Up process .

 When the screen width is set to a desktop view, the FLYBODY logo on all devices takes the user to the homepage, and when the user hovers over any of the webpage links, it is highlighted with a light grey backdrop.
 The navigation bar on a tablet or mobile device is a hamburger icon that, when clicked, allows the user to hover over the five  webpages and see the grey highlight backdrop.

 - As a customer I want to :

-1. Easily navigate the site and get the information I need to take the necessary action
+1. Easily navigate the site and get the information I need to take the necessary action.

     1. All of the webpages contain a navigation bar with five clearly labelled weblinks that, when clicked, take the user to different activities and examine different information about FLYBODY.

     2. When the FLYBODY logo is clicked, it takes the user to the home page.

-    3. The user can navigate down the webpage to see the perks, deals, and take various tasks, as well as learn more about the gym.
+    3. The user can navigate down the webpage to see the perks, deals, and perform various tasks, as well as learn more about the gym.

     4. All of the call to action buttons on the webpages either redirect the user to another page or open a form to be filled out, which notifies the user of the next action once completed.